Ayodelearog/alx-low_level_programming/README.md

-This is my ALX repo documenting my journey into low-level programming This directory contains files that aims to teach how to use nested loops and functions in C programming language
+This repo contains all my alx directories and files on C programming language and other low_level_programming languages